 Early Notables of the Heardimane family (pre 1700)

-More information is included under the topic Early Heardimane Notables in all our PDF Extended History products and printed products wherever possible.
+Another 49 words (4 lines of text) are included under the topic Early Heardimane Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Heardimane family to Ireland